ayoayco/McFly/CONTRIBUTING.md

 ## Get in touch

-If something needs clarification, or even if you just want to chat about the project, don't hesitate to reach out to me via email [`ayo@ayco.io`](mailto:ayo@ayco.io).
+If something needs clarification, or even if you just want to chat about the project, don't hesitate to reach out to me via email [`hi@ayo.run`](mailto:hi@ayo.run).
 Thanks! :)